The Foundations of Uniformity: Why Roman Legions Standardized Their Gear

 Caligae: The Legionary Marching Boot

 The soldier's footwear was the caligae, a heavy-soled sandal-boot with hobnailed soles.
 These military boots were designed for long-distance marching over varied terrain.
 The open construction allowed water to drain and feet to dry, reducing the risk of trench foot.
 The soles were studded with iron cones (c.
 80–120 per boot) that provided traction and could be replaced when worn.
-The caligae were issued in sizes and were an essential part of the load-out; a legionary carrying his iconic 20 kg pack needed reliable footwear.
+The caligae were issued in sizes and were an essential part of the load-out—a legionary carrying his iconic 20 kg pack needed reliable footwear.
 The standardization of the hobnail pattern allowed quartermasters to order pre-made components from suppliers across the empire.
 There is evidence from Vindolanda (Hadrian's Wall) of soldiers writing to request replacement hobnails, underscoring the systematic supply chain behind even the smallest gear.
+The caligae were designed to be worn with woollen socks in winter, and their hobnails could be resharpened by a legion's own smith.
+This small but crucial piece of equipment enabled the Roman infantry to cover 30 km a day in full kit, a feat that often out-marched and out-maneuvered their opponents.

 Tunic, Sagum, and the Pugio